SoloveyMaria/community/docs/DB_building/README.md

 We annotate each individual component by using the [`OmniPath intercellular communication role annotation database`](https://r.omnipathdb.org/reference/import_omnipath_intercell.html).
 If at least two databases categorize a component as a ligand or receptor, it is annotated as such.
 If not, we check other possible categories such as
 *extracellular matrix*, *secreted*, and *transmembrane*.
-We categorize *extracellular matrix* and *secreted* as transmitter (ligand) while for transmitters we do a manual annotation through genecards and UniProt.
+We categorize *extracellular matrix* and *secreted* as transmitter (ligand) while for transmembranes we do a manual annotation through genecards and UniProt.

 These steps are done separetely for each datasets, namely, `ligrec extra`, and the `curated ligand-receptor interactions`.